 Technically, harvesting metadata becomes possible from the outset with well-designed CleanApp APIs.
 We have recently started an informal collaboration with a team of very experienced developers.
 We hope to formalize this relationship and expand our collaboration.
 By 2020, our goal is to allow subscribers to gain API-level access to CleanApp Analytics — permitting real-time access to streaming incident data.

 Standardization and ease-of-use remain guiding principles in API development.
-Our goal is to give responders the easiest possible mechanism for accessing actionable CleanApp data.
-Here’s the bottom line: the more reporting-response slack that we eliminate, the higher the likelihood of a successful CleanApp response.
+Our goal is to give multiple potential responders the easiest possible mechanism for accessing actionable CleanApp data.
+Here’s the bottom line: the more reporting-response slack that we eliminate, the higher the percentage of successful CleanApp outcomes.

 When we submitted our initial patent application in 2013, we knew that the key to successful global CleanApp processes was: